COVID-19 Engineering Solutions: In the News

 - WTOP, Are Americans staying at home?
 U.Md. researchers say many are ignoring orders, April 14

-Engineering faculty and students are using their lab capabilities to produce hand sanitizer for area first responders, as well as UMD staff and students who remain on campus.
+Engineering faculty and students use their lab capabilities to produce hand sanitizer for area first responders, as well as UMD staff and students on campus.

 - WJZ, University Of Maryland Professor, Students Make ‘Terp Sanitizer’ Amid Coronavirus Pandemic, April 16